Pentactions and action representability in the category of reduced groups with action: Pentactions in

 \begin{remark} The idea of constructing objects in $\rGwa$ with zero weak stabilizer leads us to the definition and study of Noetherian objects in this category.
-Note that Noetherian groups are already defined and studied nowadays.
-One can try to prove like in Proposition \ref{prop:noether} that for any Noetherian object in $\rGwa$ there exists its quotient object with zero weak stabilizer.
-It is useful to note that the quotient of a perfect object is also perfect in $\rGwa$. \end{remark}
+Note that Noetherian groups are already defined and studied nowadays. \end{remark}